(+91) 9686 448899

 Silicon and Silicone are two different substances, but they are often confused.
-The substance with compounds that contain oxygen, carbon, silicon, hydrogen, and some forms of atoms that have different chemical properties is known as Silicones.
+Substance with compounds that contain oxygen, carbon, silicon, hydrogen, and some forms of atoms that have different chemical properties is known as Silicones.
 On the other hand, Silicon is a chemical element that is used to make integrated circuits in its crystallized form.
 And it is a semiconducting metalloid that looks hard and dark grey.

 Silanones which should be called silicone are compounds that contain double bonds of silicon and oxygen.
-They have been identified as intermediates for a long time that are still in their gas-phase.
+They have been identified as intermediates for a long time that are still in their gas phase.

-These are present in microelectronic production as chemical vapor deposition and in the process of combustion through the formation of ceramics.
+These are present in microelectronic production as chemical vapour deposition and in the process of combustion through the formation of ceramics.
 These are highly likely to be polymerized into siloxanes.
 A. Filippou was the first one to obtain stable silicone in 2014.

 The much slower curing process is responsible for this reaction product.
 This chemistry is implemented in a lot of consumer applications, such as adhesives, caulk, and silicones.